The City of Denver began a new trash-collection system for 2023.

 Scheduled "Extra Trash" pick-up dates:

-Denver will collect "Extra Trash" (formerly called Large-Item pick-up) once every EIGHT weeks, effective July 13.
+Denver will collect "Extra Trash" (formerly called Large-Item pick-up) once every EIGHT weeks.
 Previously, the service was performed once every four weeks.

 * For Extra Trash Days": A maximum of 10 bags of trash and 5 large items is allowed per household per the following collection days and those limits will be strictly enforced by the City.

 NEW DATES FOR CHERRY CREEK 3 for 2023:

 The City and County of Denver picks up trash weekly in Cherry Creek 3.
 This usually occurs on Wednesdays, beginning on Jan.
 1, 2022.
 Wednesday also will be the day for composting pick-ups and for the "Extra Trash" events.

 The Association has regulations that help facilitate the Denver trash collection.
 This page explains the trash-collection rules and process for all residents to follow, to insure trash is picked up properly.